amlt-by-coinfirm/AMLT-Report-oracle/README.md

 The audit should cover only [`contracts/`](contracts/) without its subdirectories.

 ## Design choices

+**The code is not upgradable​**: client smart contracts must be able to trust that the Oracle stays unchanged, and does not break their contract.
+A new oracle (or an auxiliary contract) shall be deployed if improvements are needed.
+For more information behind this reasoning, please read my blogpost ​[here​](https://www.linkedin.com/pulse/when-code-must-law-smart-contracts-suits-ville-sundell) .
+An upgradable contract would not reduce audit needs, since one single bug can still result in substantial financial loss.

+**"Get" over "push"**​: due to Ethereum’s design, the Oracle must be asynchronous.
+However, the Oracle could follow two design patterns:
+ - **Get**: fetch the address from the oracle.
+This was chosen because gas cost would be always constant (and minimal) for Coinfirm.
+ - **Push**: oracle calls a callback function on the client contract.
+Downside is, that the callback gas usage cannot be predicted (since that would be implementation specific), and Coinfirm would need to take into account huge gas usage, and expenses.
+Also this would make the client contract design harder, since the extra gas cost when invoked the callback from the oracle should be taken into account.

+**AML status is deleted for each address after ​`get()`​**:
+ - This way a rogue actor cannot get an up-to-date AML database from the blockchain (where ultimately all the information is publicly available), and
+ - we get the gas refund (for deleting information on-chain).
+Fee is paid only when ​ get()​ is called​ .
+This is important for two reasons:
+ - This is vital for non-custodialship: the Oracle owner can’t confiscate client smart contract’s tokens by specifying ridiculous fees.
+ - One requirement was that fees might be different for different client smart contracts, paying this kind of fee on ​ ask()​ would make the Oracle contract more complicated.
+ - In addition to ​ ask()->put()->get()​ pattern ​ put()->get()​ pattern is also
+supported.
+Therefore it makes sense to pay the fee on ​ get()​ , as the last link of the chain.

+**Oracle deals with structured AML Statuses, instead of raw byte arrays​**: instead of raw byte arrays, the Oracle uses hardcoded structures (technically, ​ tuples ​ ) for AML Statuses.
+Although byte arrays would be easier to relay to the client smart contract, this approach provides client smart contracts a convenient, reliable and fixed way to receive AML Statuses, without requiring a custom-made deserialization code.
+If the format is changed in the future, a new Oracle must be deployed.

+**Gas Station Network not supported​**: since we are not serving the end customer directly, it would be impractical to support the GSN: that’s Client Smart Contract’s job, if they so desire.

 **We name each return type**: we need to return a struct-alike for metadata and the AML status, and those should be named variables just for clarity.
 So for consistency and clarity, we name all the return variables we use.
 Also fits well to the new NatSpec addition of multiple return variables.
 We still use "return" to follow OpenZeppelin convention at the same time.